 How far is Whitehaven Beach from Airlie Beach?

-Whitehaven Beach is about 30 kilometres southeast of Airlie Beach.
-Most boat tours take between 60 and 90 minutes to reach it, depending on the vessel.
-There are no roads to Whitehaven; it’s only accessible by boat or seaplane.
+Whitehaven Beach is about 30 kilometres south-east of Airlie Beach.
+Most boat tours take between 60 and 90 minutes to reach it, depending on the vessel and whether it stops at Hill Inlet on the way.
+There are no roads to Whitehaven, so it is only reachable by boat or seaplane.

-Can you visit the Great Barrier Reef from Airlie Beach?
+Can you visit the Great Barrier Reef on a day trip from Airlie Beach?

 What is the best day trip from Airlie Beach for families?

-A Whitehaven Beach cruise with Cruise Whitsundays is the most family-friendly option.
-Calm water, included lunch, snorkelling gear for kids, and enough beach time for sandcastles.
-Daydream Island’s Living Reef is another good pick for younger children who want to see marine life up close without snorkelling.
+A Whitehaven Beach cruise with Cruise Whitsundays is the most family-friendly option: calm water, an included buffet lunch, snorkelling gear for kids, and plenty of beach time for sandcastles.
+Daydream Island’s Living Reef is another good pick for younger children who want to see marine life without snorkelling.

 Do you need to book day trips in advance?

-During school holidays and peak season (June to October), booking at least a week ahead is recommended.
-Off-peak, you can often book a day or two before.
-Scenic flights sell out the fastest.
+During school holidays and the June-to-October peak, booking at least a week ahead is sensible.
+Off-peak you can often book a day or two before.
+Scenic flights sell out the fastest, so lock those in early.
+We are happy to help you time trips around your stay when you check in.

 Airlie Beach packs more into a short radius than almost anywhere else on the Queensland coast.
-Whether you spend the morning on the reef and the afternoon at the day spa, or fill a week with island hopping and scenic flights, the best part is that everything departs from ten minutes down the road.
-Check availability at Mirage Whitsundays and start planning your days on the water.
+Whether you spend the morning on the reef and the afternoon at our day spa, or fill a week with island hopping and scenic flights, the best part is that everything departs a short drive down the road.
+Book direct through our offers page and every stay includes a complimentary hot-and-cold buffet breakfast to set you up before a day on the water.